 Examples of markings/attire include:

 - Brightly colored or reflective bandannas

 NOTE: A video surveillance system cannot be substituted for walkers.
 At night Walkers must have flashlights for visibility and to be able to direct vehicles.

 A Note on Mutant Vehicles and the Community

 There has been a lot of discussion recently regarding the perception of Mutant Vehicles as ‘exclusive”.
 We’ve heard a number of stories about someone walking in deep playa, seeing a Mutant Vehicle and asking for a ride, only to be told “sorry, this is a private party,” or something to that effect.
 While we know that most Mutant Vehicles are inclusive and do provide rides whenever possible (the DMV gets very few direct complaints about this type of incident), we want to be clear on the following:

-In the spirit of Radical Inclusion, Participation and Gifting the DMV strongly encourages and expects Mutant Vehicle owners to share their Vehicles with others and give rides to those that need or ask whenever possible.
+In the spirit of Radical Inclusion, Participation and Gifting the DMV strongly encourages and asks Mutant Vehicle owners to share their Vehicles with others and give rides to those that need or ask whenever possible.
 This is also a great way to meet people and a wonderful show of our community.
-Proper etiquette should be followed; all participants should be allowed to ride Mutant Vehicles as long as there are not an unsafe number of passengers aboard at any given time or it would be otherwise dangerous to do so (prospective passenger being inebriated or belligerent, for example).
+Proper etiquette should be followed; if your Mutant Vehicle is designed to carry passengers we ask that you consider offering rides on your vehicle whenever possible and as long it would be otherwise dangerous to do so (prospective passenger being inebriated or belligerent, for example).